QASymphony/shell-agent-samples/AutomationHostExamples/automateTestNG/README.md

 ### Shell Script Inputs:

-**-git**    Uses GitHub to clone a test case repository and send pull requests every time shell script is run
+**-g**    Uses GitHub to clone a test case repository and send pull requests every time shell script is run

-**-update** Updates an existing test cycle or create a new test cycle if first test run
+**-u** Updates an existing test cycle or create a new test cycle if first test run

+**-b <"branch name">** If the Github parameter is used, this input allows the user to clone the repository and make a branch that they specify with the input.
+An example of using -b is shown in automateJunit.

 To run the shell agent without using GitHub or without updating the existing test cycle do not include this parameters in the kick off scripts section.
-An example of not using -git is used in the JMeter Automation example.
+An example of not using -g is used in the JMeter Automation example.